PagerDuty/bootstrapper_public/README.markdown

 Bootstrapper
 ============

-  A rather simple plugin that executes a block to load seed/bootstrap data into a database.
+  A rather simple gem that executes a block to load seed/bootstrap data into a database.